razee-io/WatchKeeper/README.md

 ### White/Black Lists

-You can white or black list resources by creating a ConfigMap, in the namespace your Watch-Keeper is running, called `watch-keeper-limit-poll`.
+You can white or black list resources by creating a ConfigMap named `watch-keeper-limit-poll`, in the namespace your Watch-Keeper is running.

-- when creating the ConfigMap for the first time, you will need to restart the Watch-Keeper pods so that it can pick up the volume mount.
+- When creating the ConfigMap for the first time, you will need to restart the Watch-Keeper pods so that it can pick up the volume mount.
-- if both a whitelist and blacklist are specified, only whitelist will work.
+- If both a whitelist and blacklist are specified, only the whitelist will be used.
+- The white/black list is employed during the **Polling** and **Namespace** [collection methods](#Collection-Methods).
+Any individual resource specifically labeled to be watched will still be watched, regardless of the white/black list.

+#### Creating a White/Black List

-To create your white/black list you will specify the list you want as the key, and a json string as the value.
-The json keys will be the `apiVersion` of the resource you want to add, and the value will be and array of the `kind`s of resources you want to add.
+- To create your white/black list, the ConfigMap will specify the kind of list you want as the key, and the white/black list as a JSON string for the value.
+- The white/black list itself is a JSON string:
+  - The keys will be the `apiVersion` of the resource you want to add.
+  - The value will be and array of the `kind`s of resources you want to add.

 ```yaml
 apiVersion: v1